AlexandriaDAO/core/src/alex_frontend/public/README.md

     (1) The sender who burned the LBRY is returned hald a cent worth of ICP (1/2 the buy price), and one ALEX mint at the current minting rate.

-    (2) A recent LBRY sender is rewarded one ALEX mint at the current minting rate
+    (2) A random scion NFT of the last 1000 minted is rewarded one ALEX mint at the current minting rate (these are minted by liking someone else's existing NFT).

-    (3) A recent LBRY reciever is rewarded one ALEX mint at the current minting rate.
+    (3) The original NFT of the selected scion NFT is rewarded one ALEX mint at the current minting rate.

-The 'winning' accounts are the sending and recieving addresses of a randomly selected recent LBRY transaction (random from the last ~100 transactions excluding those to and from the burn/mint address).
-While this token swapping, burning, and minting logic is kept in isolated and immutable canisters, the method to select the random LBRY transaction is in the main backend cansiter and mutable, so it can adapt to only select for in-app payments and adapt to prevent gaming.
+The 'winning' accounts are the NFTs themselves.
+The owners later claim those tokens, or sell the NFTs with the tokens in them.

 Spliting things this way keeps incentives balanced, i.e., each investment in the token is accompanied with two equal investments in some network contributors.
-Put another way, every time you use some paid app service, you're elible for an airdrop, and the allocation for airdrops is 100% of the token supply.
+Put another way, every time you mint an NFT, you're elible for an airdrop, and the allocation for airdrops is 2/3rds of the total supply.

 #### Distribution Mechanics

 Bitcoin launched with a 50 BTC Block Reward that halves every 210,000 blocks.
-Alexandria uses a similar but flattened modification of that minting schedule: A 5 ALEX initial block reward, and the halving rate at 21,000.
+Alexandria uses a similar but flattened modification of that minting schedule: A 5 ALEX initial block reward, and the halving rate at 21,000 that consecutively doubles.

 BTC blocks are mined at mostly fixed intervals, while ALEX mints increase proportional to network use.
 The minting mechanism accounts for this by doubling the number of mints for a reward drop after each halving.

-The result is a much flatter distirbution that takes ~62 Billion burn actions to emit.
+The result is a much flatter distirbution that takes ~62 Billion burned LBRY to emit.

 | LBRY Burned      | ALEX Reward | Total ALEX Minted | Fully Diluted Valuation (XDR) |
 |------------------|-------------|-------------------|-------------------------------|